 After the operation is performed, the average patient suffers a 25% reduction in their spinal ranges of motion.
 Non-fused adult scoliosis patients do not have this same impairment.

 I have been going through the scoliosis threads in Reddit – Spinal fusion surgery…for the third time.
-Most scoliosis patients who undergo spinal fusion end up having repeat surgeries to compensate for the artificial straightening up of the spin.
+Most scoliosis patients who undergo spinal fusion end up having repeat surgeries to compensate for the artificial straightening up of the spine.

 Scoliosis corrective surgeries, especially in repeat surgery cases, may damage the body’s sympathetic nervous system.
 This could produce subsequent loss of function, such as adjusting of one’s heart rate, blood flow, and body temperature regulating during activities.